MattCJones/flightcondition/README.rst

 * Atmospheric quantities follow the `1993 International Standard Atmosphere
   <https://en.wikipedia.org/wiki/International_Standard_Atmosphere>`_ model.
-* Airspeed computations include varying degrees of the following assumptions.
+* Velocity computations include varying degrees of the following assumptions.
-  If assumptions are broken for a particular quantity, that quantity returns :code:`None`.
+  If assumptions are broken for a particular quantity, that quantity returns :code:`nan`.

   - Continuum flow (mean free path is much smaller than the characteristic length scale)